Skip to content

 Real-life scenarios

-Four ways Stovyn fits into the kinds of households we built it for.
-These are illustrative scenarios, not real customer testimonials — we'll replace them with real ones once we ship.
+Four ways Stovyn fits the households we built it for.
+These are illustrative scenarios, not real testimonials.
+We'll replace them with real ones once we ship.

 Aging parents